Grahp/Website/pages/Why Orthospelling.md

 See [[Pinchord]] :D

-[[Home|I]] wrote this while listening to jpegmafia so I was probably pretty distracted.

 ## Rationale

 Steno theories today are extremely complex, which makes them much harder to learn and master.